Article

 Proprotein convertase subtilisin/kexin type 9 (PCSK9) plays an important role in regulation of LDL receptors on the hepatocyte surface and therefore is essential for effective removal of LDL particles from circulation.
 Genetic and biochemical studies have established that altered PCSK9 functionality influences both LDL cholesterol levels and cardiovascular risk.
 This has prompted development of inhibitory strategies targeting PCSK9.
 Study of monoclonal PCSK9 antibodies has progressed to the clinic, where they have been found to lower LDL cholesterol levels and reduce cardiovascular event rates in large, clinical outcome trials.
 The use of PCSK9 inhibitors in the setting of dyslipidaemia is reviewed.

-Disclosure:Stephen J. Nicholls has received research support from AstraZeneca, Amgen, Anthera, Eli Lilly, Esperion, Novartis, Cerenis, The Medicines Company, Resverlogix, InfraReDx, Roche, Sanofi-Regeneron and LipoScience and is a consultant for AstraZeneca, Eli Lilly, Anthera, Omthera, Merck, Takeda, Resverlogix, Sanofi-Regeneron, CSL Behring, Esperion and Boehringer Ingelheim.
+Disclosure:Stephen Nicholls has received research support from AstraZeneca, Amgen, Anthera, Eli Lilly, Esperion, Novartis, Cerenis, The Medicines Company, Resverlogix, InfraReDx, Roche, Sanofi-Regeneron and LipoScience and is a consultant for AstraZeneca, Eli Lilly, Anthera, Omthera, Merck, Takeda, Resverlogix, Sanofi-Regeneron, CSL Behring, Esperion and Boehringer Ingelheim.

 Received: